Connect with others who understand.

 Ease of Movement

-A final factor to consider when buying a bed is how easily you can move around on it and get out of it.
-Contouring beds may be good for some but not others, especially people with mobility issues.
+A final factor that people with MS and their caregivers should consider when buying a bed is how easy it is to move around on it and get out of it.
+Contouring beds may be good for some but not others, especially among people with mobility issues.

-People with MS may want to choose a bed that is easier to get out of to conserve strength for the rest of the day.
+People with MS and their loved ones may want to choose a bed that is easier to get out of to conserve strength for the rest of the day.
 As one member explained, “I have a Vera Wang Serta memory foam.
-The one downside is I have problems turning over or just rising up to get out of bed.
+The one downside is I have problems turning over or just rising to get out of bed.
 It really does mold around you and uses a lot of what strength you have to start your day with.”

 Other Options for a Good Night’s Sleep

-If you can’t afford a new mattress or don’t want to buy one right now, you have other options for getting comfortable at night.
+If you can’t afford a new mattress or don’t want to buy one right now, there are other options for getting comfortable at night.

 Mattress Toppers